balch/Recipes/app/src/main/assets/code-recipes/navigation/backhandler-screens.md

     modifier: Modifier = Modifier,
     viewModel: IdeasViewModel
 ) {
-    // Return to categories if this is not a top level tob BackHandler(enabled = !uiState.isTopLevelState) {
+    // Return to categories if this is not a top level layout BackHandler(enabled = !uiState.isTopLevelState) {
         viewModel.changeBrowsableType(BrowsableType.Category)
     }